List of Marvel Comics characters: S: Estrella Lopez

-In flashbacks revolving around the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body), he was looking for an assistant in a project.
-He gained one in an Empire State University student named Estrella Lopez.
-At the abandoned Atomic Research Center, Estrella and Otto Octavius worked on a machinery and obtained a miniature star from an A.I.M. facility.
-Once that was done and the miniature star was placed in a dodecahedron, Estrella was infuriated that Otto took the credit.
-When she took out the miniature star, it caused a blackout as its energies transformed her.
-Superior Spider-Man found her transformed into an energy state and attacks him over the credit-taking he did while taking on the name of Supernova.
-Superior Spider-Man managed to trap her in the dodecahedron.
-In the present, Doctor Octopus was working on a new device using power from the dodecahedron until Supernova broke out of it.
-As Supernova did not recognize him, she flew off in search of Spider-Man.
+In flashbacks revolving around the Superior Spider-Man, he was looking for an assistant in a project.
+He gained one in an Empire State University student named Estrella Lopez is a student of Empire State University who worked as an assistant to Otto Octavius.
+When the two's work was complete and their miniature star was placed in a dodecahedron, Lopez is infuriated that Octavius took the credit.
+She takes the miniature star, causing a blackout as its energies transform her.
+Octavius finds Lopez transformed into an energy state.

 Supernova in other media

-Saal appears in Guardians of the Galaxy, portrayed by Peter Serafinowicz.
-This version is the benevolent commander of Nova Corps' fighter fleet who is later killed by Ronan the Accuser.
+Garthan Saal appears in Guardians of the Galaxy, portrayed by Peter Serafinowicz.
+This version is the commander of the Nova Corps' fighter fleet until he is killed by Ronan the Accuser.

 Hydra Supreme

 The Hydra Supreme, also known as Supreme Hydra, Imperial Hydra, Supreme Leader, Civil Warrior, and Captain Hydra, are aliases used by several characters appearing in American comic books published by Marvel Comics.
 It is the name given to a leader of a branch and splinter group of Hydra.